-Some TV dramas never received all the praise they deserved, and World on Fire was one.
-Broadcast in 2019, Peter Bowker’s BBC Second World War drama is a stunning and distinctly different exploration of the gradual descent into European and then World conflict.
-By weaving together multiple stories in a range of European cities that would soon face the abject horror of war, World on Fire immersed its audience in individual choices, decisions, bravery and resilience of individuals, groups and families against a rising tide of hate, political control, fascism and orchestrated murder.
+Some TV dramas never received the praise they deserved on release, and World on Fire was one of those tv gems.
+Broadcast in 2019, Peter Bowker’s BBC Second World War drama is a stunning and urgent exploration of the gradual descent into European and then World conflict.
+By weaving together multiple stories from across Europe as the abject horror of war took hold, World on Fire immerses its audience in individual choices, decisions, bravery and resilience of individuals, groups and families against a rising tide of hate, political control, fascism and orchestrated murder.
 World on Fire aimed to give voice to the ordinary people who found their lives transformed by an impending and unavoidable War as a rising tide of politically fed hate swept across Europe.
 A second series is now on the way following a pause due to COVID-19, and while the second run was strong it never quite matched the power of the first season largely due to the unavoidable gap in filming.
 But taken as a whole World on Fire is a warning from history we should heed.

 Box Set Binge

 EERIE INDIANA (ABC)

 Eerie Indiana’s legendary status was born over a mere 19 episodes.
 By lacing together enthralling science fiction, fun fantasy and classic monster horror, Eerie pays homage to Tales from the Crypt and The Twilight Zone.
 Here, each gloriously dark and delicious tale is set in a world of weirdness and wonder created by Jose Rivera, Karl Schaefer, and the indomitable Joe Dante.
 The result is one of the shortest-lived but most innovative children’s TV shows ever made.